-Algorithm 11 is called "GHS" after Gallager, Humblet, and Spira, three pioneers in distributed computing [GHS83].
-Their algorithm won the prestigious Edsger W. Dijkstra Prize in Distributed Computing in 2004, among other reasons because it was one of the first non-trivial asynchronous distributed algorithms.
-As such it can be seen as one of the seeds of this research area.
-We presented a simplified version of GHS.
-The original paper featured an improved message complexity of $\mathcal{O}(m+n\log n)$.
-Later, Awerbuch managed to further improve the GHS algorithm to get $\mathcal{O}(n)$ time and $\mathcal{O}(m+n\log n)$ message complexity, both asymptotically optimal [Awe87].
+- Algorithm 15 is called "GHS" after Gallager, Humblet, and Spira, three pioneers in distributed computing.
+Despite being quite simple the algorithm won the prestigious Edsger W. Dijkstra Prize in Distributed Computing in 2004, among other reasons because it was one of the first (1983) non-trivial asynchronous distributed algorithms.
+As such it can be seen as one of the seeds of this research area. - We presented a simplified version of GHS.
+The original paper by Gallager et al. featured an improved message complexity of $O(m + n \log n)$. - In 1987, Awerbuch managed to further improve the GHS algorithm to get O(n) time and $O(m + n \log n)$ message complexity, both asymptotically optimal. - The GHS algorithm can be applied in different ways.
+GHS for instance directly solves leader election in general graphs: The leader is simply the last surviving root!